Rixant/PyPi-distributions-package/README.md

 # Math_binomial_gaussian_distribution
-math_binomial_gaussian_distribution is a python package for dealing with probability and distributions in maths.
+math_binomial_gaussian_distribution is a python package for dealing with probability distributions calculations in statistics.

 ## Contents
 1. Binomial Distribution\